PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 To put it another way, flamegraphs allow us to quickly determine how long each function (from C to JavaScript) has spent on the CPU, and which functions are causing the rest of the stack to be on CPU longer than it should be.

-In this recipe we'll load-test a single route of an Express server, and use the [`0x`][0x] flamegraphing tool to capture stacks and convert them into a flamegraph.
+We're going to load-test a single route of an Express server, and use the [`0x`][0x] flamegraphing tool to capture stacks and convert them into a flamegraph.

+This recipe explores the second and third steps of the optimization workflow: "Generate a flamegraph" and "Identify the bottleneck".

 ### Getting Ready

-In order to generate a flamegraph, we need Mac OS X (10.8 - 10.10), a recent Linux distribution, or SmartOS.
+In order to generate a flamegraph, we need Mac OS X (10.8 - 10.10)/macOS, a recent Linux distribution, or SmartOS.

 > Windows ![../tip.png]
 > If we're using Windows, flamegraph tooling is limited,